-This metric is weighted 10 % of the total, and attainment at 2023 year-end was 81.7 %.
+This metric is weighted 10% of the total, and attainment at 2024 year-end was 112.1%

 Asset quality: this objective comprises three indicators.
 One is the Cost of Risk, calculated as the sum of provisions for loan losses and other financial assets divided by the sum of gross loans and advances to customers, non-performing properties and guarantees, which provides information about losses per unit loan granted.
-The other is the balance of NPAs (Non-Performing Assets), comprising the sum of Stage 3 assets and non-performing properties.
+Another is the balance of NPAs (Non-Performing Assets), comprising the sum of Stage 3 assets and non-performing properties.
 The third is the Total NPA Coverage, calculated as the ratio of provisions for non-performing assets (NPAs) to total non-performing assets.
-This metric is weighted 20 % (6.7 % each) and attainment in 2022 was 146.6 %.
+This metric is weighted 15% (5% each metric), and attainment at 2024 year-end was 146.8%